 Chief Information Bureau”

-It is known that he was returned to Karenko arriving on December 23, 1943.
+It is also known that on April 10, 1943, his mother received a letter from him.
+He was also returned to Karenko arriving on December 23, 1943.
 His mother received a POW postcard from him in August 1944.

 “Another birthday had gone by which I could not spend with you.